wunderio/lando-drupal/README.md

    In case you already had .lando.yml then remove anything that already exists in .lando.base.yml.
 If you have any custom code in .lando/ then move these to .lando/custom/ folder and change the references in .lando.yml

+6. Optionally enable disabled services in .lando.base.yml by copying these over to .lando.yml and uncomment them.